apache/couchdb-documentation/src/config/misc.rst

         .. versionadded:: 3.2

-        The port which clients can query prometheus endpoint data without authentication
+        The port on which clients can query prometheus endpoint data without authentication

             [prometheus]
             port = 17986